jhpyle/docassemble/_docs/config.md

 ## <a name="os locale"></a>Operating system locale

+{% include docker.html %}

-If you are using [Docker], the `os locale` directive will set the default operating system locale.
+If you are using the `jhpyle/docassemble` [Docker] image, the `os locale` directive will set the default operating system locale.

 {% highlight yaml %}
 os locale: so_SO.UTF-8 UTF-8